srikanth-narayanan/CarND-Vehicle-Detection/README.md

 | 7             | YUV         | 9           | 16           | 2              | 2       | 17.329109    |

-After finalising on the parameter, HOG extraction using open CV hog function was also evaluated.
+After finalizing on the parameter, HOG extraction using open CV hog function was also evaluated.
 The extraction time of the openCV function was significantly faster for the same requirements.

 | Configurations | color space | orientation | pix per cell | cell per block | channel | Extract_Time |